Janek79ax/BW16-ESP32-Evil-Twin/README.md

 Bill of material:
  - ESP32 (30 or 38 pins will do)
  - RT8720DN BW16 (do not buy BW16E - it does not see 5ghz networks)
- - 0.96 OLED spi screen (I2C version coming soon)
+ - 0.96 OLED SPI SSD1306 screen (I2C version coming soon)

 # Usage